Quenched Dipole Pairs in Viscous Fluid Membranes across the Saffman Crossover: Integrable Hamiltonian Dynamics: Recap on Green's function of a free viscous membrane coupled to an infinite subphase and Fourier inversion to real space

-where $\mathbf{f}(\mathbf{r})$ is an applied in--plane force density and $\mathbf{t}^{(\pm)}$ are the tangential traction forces exerted by the bulk fluids above and below the membrane.
-The surrounding fluids obey the three--dimensional Stokes equations
+where $\mathbf{f}(\mathbf{r})$ is an applied in-plane force density and $\mathbf{t}^{(\pm)}$ are the tangential traction forces exerted by the bulk fluids above and below the membrane.
+The surrounding fluids obey the three-dimensional Stokes equations